WHEN IT COMES TO GIVING TO CHARITIES OR CAUSES….

 YOU HAVE 2 OPTIONS:

-- wait to be asked by any charity, then donate knowing a huge cost will be taken out to cover the high cost of running asking campaigns; or
+- wait to be asked by any charity, then donate, with a huge cost taken out to cover the high costs of asking campaigns (phone/mail etc.); or

 Here’s why GIVING IS BROKEN…

 The Giving Environment has been built on the principle, “If you don’t ask, you don’t get.”

 And with more than 50,000 registered charities in Australia, that’s a lot of asking.

 It’s frustrating and confusing for donors.

 But worse than that, it is very expensive to run asking campaigns.

 The COSTS OF ASKING can chew up on average 40% of donations*, just to get the money to the front door of the charity…. money your charity has to pay to ask you to donate.